The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 Back to the story, the band members of Shrapnel start to lead the crowd, by chanting the Bend Sinister.
 As Spider-Man, he follows the crowd chanting and dancing in front of the Latverian embassy; Lucius Dilby announces his arrival at its top with Dr. Strange, held prisoner, bound to a big gem that embodies the Bend Sinister.

-When Spider-Man tries to release Strange, the magical robot appears and engages the attack.
+When Spider-Man tries to release Strange, the magical robot appears and engages in the attack.
 He overcomes the robot not by defeat, but by riding it using his webs and wits and crashes it into the gem, thus releasing Strange and ceasing the spell.
 Dilby is harkened back to Dormammu’s Dark Dimension and transformed into a nice paperweight for Dr. Doom as a reminder of their failure.
-Dr. Strange gives little explanation to Spidey as to what just happened and what the Bend Sinister is, but thank him anyway.
+Dr. Strange gives little explanation to Spidey as to what just happened and what the Bend Sinister is, but thanks him anyway.

 The tale is written by one of the industry’s most respectable writers and two of Ditko’s scholars – Denny O’Neil -, and drawn by one Frank Miller, while he was still igniting his run on the then bi-monthly Daredevil and consolidating himself as a great storyteller.
 His art pays homage to Ditko’s style mixed with his own; the camera work is flawless, depicting wonderful light sources coming from above and below, thus showing how it would be to watch Spider-Man swinging, by putting the reader as an observer above him.
-Even the nine panel-grid is present in some pages – the same visual pattern present in every page in Alan Moore and Dave Gibbons’ Watchmen.
+Even the nine-panel grid is present in some pages – the same visual pattern present in every page in Alan Moore and Dave Gibbons’ Watchmen.

 This is one of the best standalone team-up Spidey and Strange stories to date with great cinematographic action and concise plot.